vlrprbttst/grunt-boilerplate/readme.md

 ##Instructions

 Open the terminal in the root of the project and type `npm install`, this will take care of all the dependencies.
+Also run ```npm install grunt-postcss pixrem autoprefixer-core cssnano``` to install the postcss plugins.
 Once done, type `grunt`, a browser window will open with your website running and will watch for changes and live reload accordingly.

 **Warning**